 Gallery 286 went online in December 1998 and has been publishing images and text from our exhibiting artists every year.

-There have been a few design and format adjustments, as web technology has developed over the years, but it was not until this year that we felt it was time for a complete redesign and the use of a new, more flexible, system which would work well on a wide range of devices.
+There have been a few design and format adjustments, as web technology has developed over the years.
+During 2016 we felt it was time for a complete redesign and the use of a new, more flexible, system which would work well on a wide range of devices.

 In September 2016 we launched this new site which is fully searchable using the magnifying glass icon at the top right of the screen.
 We have also reloaded many of the images and made the entire site faster and more simple to navigate.
 As you can imagine, after collecting 18 years of content, there has been a mountain of material to convert into the new format.
 We are working backwards through the site – remaking old pages and (where possible) updating images.
 All of the 2016 exhibitions are now using the new design and we are remaking new pages from previous years each month.